StockSharp/doc/en/topics/api/order_books/subscriptions.md

 // subscribe to the order book var subscription = new Subscription(DataType.MarketDepth, security);
 connector.Subscribe(subscription);

-// or like this
-//var subscription = connector.SubscribeMarketDepth(security);
 ```

 ## Unsubscribing from the Order Book